subnero1/website-staging/careers/index.md

 ### Qualifications
 - Bachelor’s degree in engineering, or a related field.
 - Proven experience in subsea engineering, IoT deployment, or underwater robotics, preferably in an offshore or marine environment.
-- Experience in subsea system communication protocols, such as acoustic modems, RF communication, and satellite communication is preferred.
+- Experience with communication protocols, such as acoustic modems, RF communication, or satellite communication will be valuable.
 - Proficiency in programming languages commonly used in IoT applications, such as Python, C/C++, Java/Groovy.
 - Familiarity with subsea sensors, actuators, data loggers, and other instrumentation used for environmental monitoring and control.
 - Experience with project management methodologies, including planning, scheduling, budgeting, and risk management.